yarisvt/tyk-docs/tyk-docs/content/configure/tyk-pump-configuration.md

 Settings must be the same as for the original `tyk.conf` for Redis and for MongoDB.

 #### Elasticsearch Config
-`"index_name"` - The name of the index that all the analytics data will be placed in.
+`index_name` - The name of the index that all the analytics data will be placed in.
 Defaults to "tyk_analytics"

-`"elasticsearch_url"` - If sniffing is disabled, the URL that all data will be sent to.
+`elasticsearch_url` - If sniffing is disabled, the URL that all data will be sent to.
 Defaults to "http://localhost:9200"

-`"enable_sniffing"` - If sniffing is enabled, the "elasticsearch_url" will be used to make a request to get a list of all the nodes in the cluster, the returned addresses will then be used.
+`enable_sniffing` - If sniffing is enabled, the "elasticsearch_url" will be used to make a request to get a list of all the nodes in the cluster, the returned addresses will then be used.
 Defaults to false

-`"document_type"` - The type of the document that is created in ES.
+`document_type` - The type of the document that is created in ES.
 Defaults to "tyk_analytics"

-`"rolling_index"` - Appends the date to the end of the index name, so each days data is split into a different index name.
+`rolling_index` - Appends the date to the end of the index name, so each days data is split into a different index name.
 E.g. tyk_analytics-2016.02.28 Defaults to false

-`"extended_stats"` - If set to true will include the following additional fields: Raw Request, Raw Response and User Agent.
+`extended_stats` - If set to true will include the following additional fields: Raw Request, Raw Response and User Agent.

-`"version"` - Specifies the ES version.
+`version` - Specifies the ES version.
 Use "3" for ES 2.x, and "5" for ES 5.0.
 Defaults to "3".

 #### Moesif Config
 Moesif is a logging and analytics service for APIs.
 The Moesif pump will move analytics data from Tyk to Moesif.

-`"application_id"` - Moesif App Id JWT.
+`application_id` - Moesif App Id JWT.
 Multiple api_id's will go under the same app id.

 ### Capping analytics data